TECO Manatee Viewing Center: Know Before You Go

 Why are manatees at Big Bend Power Plant?

 Manatees cannot survive in temperatures below 68 degrees.
-Therefore, when the temperature drops the manatees flock to areas known to have warmer water including many Florida springs and power plants.
+Therefore, when the Gulf water temperature drops the manatees flock to areas known to have warmer water including many Florida springs and power plants.
 At Big Bend Power Plant saltwater coming from Tampa Bay is used to cool the units flow.
 The clean, warm water is then discharged into the canal by the power plant.
 The Big Bend Power Plant discharge canal is designated as a state and federal manatee sanctuary.

 Big Bend Power Plant with smoke coming out.